matteosox/tubthumper/README.md

 ### Backoff timing

-The default backoff timing is to double the waiting period with each retry, starting off at one second, with each backoff period jittered, i.e. scaled by a uniformly distributed random number on the [0.0, 1.0) interval.
+By default, the backoff duration doubles with each retry, starting off at one second.
+As well, each backoff period is jittered, i.e. scaled by a uniformly distributed random number on the [0.0, 1.0) interval.
 You can disable jittering using the `jitter` keyword-only argument:

 ```python
 >>> retry(get_ip, jitter=False, exceptions=ConnectionError)